un33k/django-freshly/README.md

     FRESHLY_ASSETS_VERSION = 'v001'

-    # Up the version and restart Django to force clients reload your website assets.
+    # Up the version and restart Django to force clients to reload your website assets.
    ```

 How to use (development):